Anquonette Stiles DC, MPH – Executive Director

 Dr. McCoy has served as an expert witness and consultant in numerous state board actions, malpractice cases, peer review, insurance and IME issues over the past 20 years.
 These include cases in both the United States and countries abroad such as Australia and the United Kingdom.

-Veronica Gutierrez DC – Secretary
+Veronica Gutierrez DC – Board Member

 Dr. Gutierrez received her Doctor of Chiropractic degree from Palmer College of Chiropractic in 1963 and did post-graduate work at Cleveland College of Chiropractic.